orval-labs/orval/README.md

 - **`yarn test:samples`** - Run tests in the samples directory using the newly generated output from `update-samples`.

+- **`yarn test:snapshots`** - Run snapshot tests to verify generated sample outputs match the committed snapshots.
+Fails if any generated file differs from its snapshot.

+- **`yarn test:snapshots:update`** - Regenerate snapshot files to match the current generated output.
+Run this after `yarn update-samples` when the generated output has intentionally changed.

 - **`yarn test:cli`** - Test that the generated output (not samples) is valid TypeScript.
 This validates the TypeScript compilation of the generated code.

 ### Development Workflow